wjin/wjin.github.io/_posts/2014-10-17-mutex-of-pthread_cond_wait.md

 # Conclusion

 Library use this mutex to guarantee that `unlock and wait` is atomic and not interrupted.
+`Atomic` here is not like what we have already known before, it uses a trick way to avoid `signal lost` bug.

 The library considers it carefully, hides the potential problem and provides easy API to use.